-While earrings from this period included both dangling pendant and button styles, the period is known for its gem laden oversized earclips.
-Gold leaves, flowers, spirals clusters and disks were daywear de rigueur.
+While earrings from this period included both dangling pendant and button styles, the period is known for its gem-laden oversized earclips.
+Gold leaves, flowers, spirals clusters, and disks were daywear de rigueur.
 Evenings more often glimmered with diamond set clips in a multitude of shapes and designs, some suspending a single large diamond or an entire cascade of smaller diamonds.
 Large pearls and mabe pearls either alone or with a decorative surround were a classic touch.

-Bangles, ropes of pearls, torsades and gold mesh were popular styles for daywear bracelets.
-Mesh and wire bracelets flanked delicate watch dials, doubling wristwatch with bracelet for day and evening wear.
+Bangles, ropes of pearls, torsades, and gold mesh were popular styles for daywear bracelets.
+Mesh and wire bracelets flanked delicate watch dials, doubling wristwatch with bracelets for day and evening wear.
 For evening, a diamond encrusted bracelet with a large central focal element in a floral, rayed or swirl motif, completed by a slender line of diamonds or diamond strap was a glittering 50s look.
 Another uniquely 50s style was the charm bracelet, serving a dual purpose as jewelry and as an opportunity for personal expression.
-Amassed as travel mementos, used to mark memorable occasions and collected to just be whimsical charms were a hot ticket item.
-Literally anything was fair game to become a charm dangling from a chain link or bangle bracelet, large disks with engraved dates and messages, articulated novelty items and an amazing variety of everyday items.
+Amassed as travel mementos, used to mark memorable occasions or collected to just be whimsical, charms were a hot ticket item.
+Literally anything was fair game to become a charm dangling from a chain link or bangle bracelet: large disks with engraved dates and messages, articulated novelty items and an amazing variety of everyday items.
 Clustering as many charms as possible on the bracelet was the goal of most collectors, a few, however, sported a more austere bracelet with one (or a few more) emblems.

-Chokers clinging at to the base of the neck were the design of choice for day and evening, perfectly complimenting the open necklines of mid-century fashion.
+Chokers clinging to the base of the neck were the design of choice for day and evening, perfectly complimenting the open necklines of mid-century fashion.
 Necklaces came in many forms, but one of the most popular was a bib front tapering to a line of gems or links at the back.
-For daytime the composition was usually dominated by yellow gold with lots of texture and colorful gemstones.
+For daytime, the composition was usually dominated by yellow gold with lots of texture and colorful gemstones.
 For evening, diamonds in lines, bibs and with symmetrical and asymmetrical swirl elements and articulated diamond fringe and waterfalls.
 Rows of larger pearls and gemstone beads, some with elaborate clasps, could transcend the time of day.
-Multiple strands of smaller beads and pearls were worn usually worn with a twist as a torsade.
+Multiple strands of smaller beads and pearls were usually worn with a twist as a torsade.
 While tiaras were once again in style, they were no longer a dedicated jewelry item, so necklaces (and sometimes brooches) did double duty as hair ornaments.